How can Our Whole Lives work with our regular religious education programs for children, youth, and adults?

 Offering Our Whole Lives to children and youth involves fitting the program into the congregation’s religious education calendar.

 The eight sessions of Our Whole Lives for Kindergarten-1st Grade or Our Whole Lives for Grades 4-6 can be scheduled in a mid-year break in a year-long program, or between semesters in a semester model.
-Your district’s program consultant may be able to put you in touch with congregations that have successfully incorporated Our Whole Lives children’s programs with a similar structure to yours.
+Your district or regional staff may be able to put you in touch with congregations that have successfully incorporated Our Whole Lives children’s programs with a similar structure to yours.

 The high school and adult levels of Our Whole Lives are the easiest to schedule, as their fourteen workshops offer more flexibility—the workshops can be broken down into shorter, stand-alone activities and discussions.
 After a parent orientation, the Grades 10-12 program can be integrated into youth group or classroom settings throughout the year, or grouped into weekend retreats.
 Similarly, an adult or young adult program could be run as a weekly adult religious education course offering for fourteen weeks, individual activities could be offered in small group meetings, or workshops could be grouped and offered at retreats.